uccser/cs-unplugged/docs/source/getting_started/installation.rst

         $ git clone git@github.com:uccser/cs-unplugged.git

-Once Git has cloned the folder, type the following commands in terminal to change the working directory to inside the project repository and checkout to the development branch:
+Once Git has cloned the directory, type the following commands in terminal to change the working directory to inside the project repository and checkout to the development branch: